Austin Watson: Professional

-Watson began playing professionally during the 2012–13 season, where he scored 37 points in 72 games for the Predators' AHL affiliate, the Milwaukee Admirals.
+Watson began playing professionally during the 2012–13 season, where he scored 37 points in 72 games for the Predators' American Hockey League (AHL) affiliate, the Milwaukee Admirals.
 He also appeared in six games for the Predators, where he scored his first career NHL goal against Mikka Kiprusoff of the Calgary Flames on April 23, 2013.
 Watson became a regular in the Predators lineup during the 2015–16 NHL season, suiting up in 57 games, but was a healthy scratch many games.
-In the following season, on October 6, 2016 he was placed on waivers but went unclaimed.
+In the following season, on October 6, 2016, he was placed on waivers but went unclaimed.
 Watson skated in 77 games for the Predators that season, scoring 17 points.
-He also recorded 4 goals and 9 points in 22 playoff games, reaching the Stanley Cup Finals for the first time in franchise history.
+He also recorded 4 goals and 9 points in 22 playoff games, as the team reached the Stanley Cup Finals for the first time in franchise history.
 The Predators ultimately fell in six games to the Pittsburgh Penguins.
 He was used predominantly as a bottom-six forward by the Predators.

 On July 24, 2017, the Predators re-signed Watson to a three-year, $3.3 million contract worth $1.1 million annually.
 In the 2017–18 season, Watson received his first NHL two-game suspension for boarding Colorado Avalanche forward Dominic Toninato on November 18, 2017.
 Watson missed the first 18 games of the 2018–19 season due to a suspension for non-hockey related reasons and on January 29, 2019, Watson was suspended indefinitely after an alcohol related relapse.
 After completing the NHL's substance abuse program, Watson was reinstated and assigned to Milwaukee on March 25, 2019.
-He was recalled by Nashville on April 2, 2019 after scoring four goals in two games with Milwaukee.
-On October 31, 2019, the Predators signed Watson to a three-year contract extension.
-In the 2019–20 season, Watson played in 53 games with the Predators scoring six goals and 14 points.
+He was recalled by Nashville on April 2, after scoring four goals in two games with Milwaukee.
+On October 31, the Predators signed Watson to a three-year contract extension.
+In the 2019–20 season, Watson played in 53 games with the Predators scoring six goals and 14 points before the NHL suspended the season due to the COVID-19 pandemic on March 12.
 He was also held scoreless in two playoff games.